 In transitioning your child from one school to another, the new school must take reasonable steps to promptly obtain your child’s records, which include their IEP and any other supporting documents relating to their special education needs.
 Your child’s former school district must take reasonable steps to respond to the records request from the new school that your child is enrolled in.

 Under the IDEA, the term “related services” means transportation and such developmental, corrective, and other supportive services as may be required to assist a child with a disability to benefit from special education.

 The following are examples of related services:

 - speech-language pathology and audiology services

 - psychological services

 - counseling services, including rehabilitation counseling

-Your child’s need of related services will be determined by your child’s PPT and services shall be implemented as part of their IEP.
+Your child’s need for related services will be determined by your child’s PPT, and services shall be implemented as part of their IEP.
 Your child’s school district is responsible for the costs of implementing related services pertaining to your child’s needs as part of its requirement to provide a FAPE, which, by definition, includes related services.

 What is Assistive Technology?

 The term “assistive technology device” means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of a child with a disability.
 These devices can range from specialized drinking cups to more sophisticated technologies, such as computers and motorized wheelchairs.